-Bank of England orders tougher line on consumer lending
+Bank of England demands tougher line on consumer lending

-LONDON The Bank of England took a tougher approach towards banks over their booming lending to consumers on Tuesday, ordering them to apply credit rules prudently and prove by September they are not being too complacent about risks to their balance sheets.
+LONDON (Reuters) - The Bank of England took a tougher approach toward banks over their booming lending to consumers on Tuesday, ordering them to apply credit rules prudently and prove by September they are not being too complacent about risks to their balance sheets.

-The BoE, which has powers to force firms to curb their lending, said last week it had spotted weaknesses in the way companies have been ramping up their offers of credit to consumers who are the main driver of Britain's economy.
+The BoE, which can force curbs on lending, said last week it had spotted weaknesses in the way firms have been ramping up offers of credit to consumers who are the main driver of Britain's economy.

-Consumer borrowing is growing at more than 10 percent a year, while the household savings rate has hit an all-time low, raising concerns that some Britons are overstretching themselves and could struggle to make repayments if interest rates rise.
+Consumer borrowing is growing at more than 10 percent a year, while the household savings rate has hit an all-time low, raising concerns that some Britons are overstretching and could struggle to make repayments if interest rates rise.

-The BoE's Prudential Regulation Authority (PRA) did not set out any new rules on Tuesday, but its move was the first time it has ordered firms to apply consumer credit rules more conservatively and think harder about their lending assumptions.
+The BoE's Prudential Regulation Authority (PRA) did not set out any new rules on Tuesday, but its move was the first time it has ordered firms to apply consumer credit rules more conservatively and think harder about lending assumptions.

 It is also making company boards directly responsible for acting on its recommendations.